 Boom!
 In about five minutes, you just built the most comfortable plate backer comfort pads in the world with an absolutely massive ventilation gap in the middle and ventilated IceVents® padding on the edges, positioning both features right where you need them.

-While the steps above will help you build the best plate backer comfort pads to use inside your plate bag, the plate backer comfort pads will only provide ventilation for you while wearing your body armor if you have a plate carrier with ventilated body facing plate bag.
+While the steps above will help you build the best plate backer comfort pads to use inside your plate bag and optimize your plate carrier setup, the plate backer comfort pads will only provide ventilation for you while wearing your body armor if you have a plate carrier with a ventilated body facing plate bag.
 There are not many plate carriers on the market today with this feature.
 Our IcePlate EXO® Ultralight Ventilated Plate Carrier along with the Plate Frame by S&S Precision and Crye Precision SPC are three of the few plate carriers on the market today equipped with this capability.

 If you don't own a plate carrier with a body-facing plate bag that is open/skeletonized and ventilated like IcePlate EXO® shown above, then you can add Velcro loop strips to the body-facing side of your plate bag so you can attach plate carrier ventilation like IceVents® Classic Ventilation Pontoons which have permanently bonded Velcro® brand hook backings so you can easily attach them to the inside of your plate carrier.
 Click here for step-by-step instructions on how to add ventilation to your plate carrier.